-- An extended faculty visit to industry (of several months duration) to foster industry-university collaboration; - A faculty visit to industry (of several months duration) at the beginning of a multiple-year university-based research project with the intention of transfer of research results to industry by project's end; - Visit of a leading engineer, scientist, or manager from industry to a university, to catalyze collaborative research or teach and develop curricula; - Support for one or two semesters of work in industry by a doctoral student under the guidance of an academic adviser; - Post-doctoral support for one or two years of work in an industrial setting, under the guidance of an academic mentor in collaboration with an industrial partner; - Support for a supplement to an existing grant for high-risk/high-gain research in order to gain basic knowledge necessary for development of a generic technology; - Opportunities for graduate students and faculty to attend planned seminars or carry-out of research; - · Support of untenured faculty for an internship in industry; - Research Experiences for Industry (REI) opportunity support; - University-based support for partnering university and industry scientists, or engineers, or both on a research project of mutual interest, including joint graduate student advising.
-A letter from the industrial collaborator(s) documenting the intention to collaborate should be appended to the proposal; - Support for interdisciplinary research or educational projects of two or three faculty from different academic units to interact with one or more industrial partners in a virtual industry-university group or network; - Research support in conjunction with a new industrial chair position,

-- Support for continuing education in industry towards advanced degrees; and - Research Experiences for Teachers in Industry (RETI) to gain research experience in an industrial setting.
+- An extended faculty experience in industry (of several months duration) to foster industry-university collaboration; - A faculty visit to industry (of several months duration) at the beginning of a multiple-year university-based research project to better enable the transfer of research results to industry by project's end; - Visit of a leading engineer, scientist, or manager from industry to a university, to catalyze collaborative research or teach and develop curricula; Support for one or two semesters of work in industry by a graduate or an undergraduate student under the guidance of an - academic advisor;

+Post-doctoral support for one or two years of work in an industrial setting, under the guidance of an academic mentor in - Post-ooctoral support for one or two years of work in an industrial setting, under the guidance of an academic mentor in collaboration with an industrial partner; - Support for a supplement to an existing grant for high-risk/high-gain research in order to gain basic knowledge necessary for development of a generic technology; - Opportunities for graduate students and faculty to attend planned seminars or carry-out of research; - · Support of untenured faculty for an internship in industry; - · Research Experiences for Industry (REI) opportunity support; - University-based support for partnering university and industry scientists, or engineers, or both on a research project of mutual interest, including joint graduate student advising.
+A letter from the industrial collaborator(s) documenting the intention to collaborate should be appended to the proposal; - Support for interdisciplinary research or educational projects of two or three faculty from different academic units to interact with one or more industrial partners in a virtual industry-university group or network; - Research support in conjunction with a new industrial chair position, - Support for continuing education in industry towards advanced degrees; and - · Research Experiences for Teachers in Industry (RETI) to gain research experience in an industrial setting.

 International collaborations that strengthen proposed project activities are encouraged, when there is an opportunity for coordinated funding with colleagues from foreign institutions who will add value to the project.
 This program will support the US-based scientists and their students.
 Collaborators in institutions outside the US must seek funding from their respective funding organizations.

 Proposals for international collaborations will be evaluated on the value that they add to the domestic research proposed.
 NSF requires that proposals with international collaborations include the following: description of the collaboration; discussion of US and foreign contributions to the project; costs of travel to work with foreign partners; costs for students to travel overseas for short or extended visits in foreign laboratories; foreign collaborators' biographical sketches (CVs); and documentation of their agreement to collaborate on the proposed project, as well as the means by which they will support their part of the work.